 Have you ever wondered about pineapple plant fruiting?
 I mean if you don’t live in Hawaii, chances are good that your experience with this tropical fruit is confined to purchasing it from the local supermarket.
 For instance, how often does pineapple bear fruit?
 Do pineapples fruit more than once?
 If so, does the pineapple die after fruiting?

 How Often Does Pineapple Bear Fruit?

 Commercial growers’ favored cultivar is ‘Smooth Cayenne,’ grown for its flavorful, seedless fruit and lack of spines.
-Commercial pineapple plant fruiting is grown on a 2- to 3-year fruit crop cycle that takes 32-46 months to completion and harvest.
+Commercial pineapple plant fruiting is grown on a two to three year fruit crop cycle that takes 32 to 46 months to completion and harvest.

 Pineapple plants do indeed die after this cycle, but they produce suckers, or ratoons, around the main plant while it is flowering and fruiting.
 The mother plant slowly dies once fruiting is completed, but any large suckers or ratoons will continue to grow and eventually produce new fruit.

 A member of the Bromeliaceae family, pineapple plants react just as ornamental bromeliads.
 They die back and produce yet another generation.
 Since tropical pineapple only grows outside in USDA zones 11 and 12, most folks grow them as houseplants.
 If grown outdoors, the ratoons can be left to continue to grow naturally, but those grown in containers will become crowded, so they are usually repotted once the mother plant begins to die back.

 These ratoons are little plantlets that grow between the leaves of the mature pineapple plant.
 To remove the ratoon, just grasp it at the base and twist it gently from the mother plant.
 Plant it in a 4 gallon (15 L.) pot filled with moist, well-draining soil.